Program

 19:30 – 20:00

-ask our staff or join our Discord server:
+Ask our staff on-site or join our Discord server

 A central goal of the school is to enable communication between presenters and the participants.
-Therefore we will have a so-called PhD forum on Monday.
+Therefore we will have a so-called Research Forum on Monday.
+Everyone is welcome to join and listen to the presentations!

-The basic idea of the forum is that PhD students and researchers present their current research in a 5-minute talk.
+The basic idea of the forum is that students and researchers joining GSW present their current research in a 5-minute talk.
 This will help them to get connected with other participants working on a similar topic.
-Furthermore, presenting at the PhD forum is a prerequisite for earning optional 2 ECTS.
+Furthermore, presenting at the Research Forum is a prerequisite for earning optional 2 ECTS.

 Security Week CTF by LosFuzzys